WAQAS-AMIN/waqas-amin/README.md

 🌐 **About Me**
-👨‍💻 I'm a passionate Full Stack / Frontend Developer with 6 years of experience in crafting interactive, scalable, and user-friendly web applications.
+👨‍💻 I'm a passionate Frontend Developer with 6 years of experience in crafting interactive, scalable, and user-friendly web applications.
 My journey is fueled by a deep curiosity for emerging technologies and a love for clean, efficient code.

 🖼️ UI/UX Enthusiast: Designing user-centric and visually captivating interfaces.
 ⚙️ Tech Explorer: Experimenting with the latest tools and frameworks.